codedbrain/gmailify/README.md

 # gmailifiy
 This tool validates if gmail addresses are valid without being authenticated.
+The default thread is 10 to avoid being rate limited.

 ## Input from file